qtagile/embedded-kafka-usage-example/README.md

 ##Usage

-Run
+Execute from the command line
 ```groovy
 ./gradlew clean bootRun
 ```

-And the application will write 10 messages in the queue and it will start reading from it.
+The application will write 10 messages in the queue and it will start reading from it.

 After the first 10 messages it will simply start printing the default message.

 ##License